lmstudio-ai/lms/README.md

 - `lms status` - To check the status of the current project.
 - `lms server start` - To start the local API server.
 - `lms server stop` - To stop the local API server.
-- `lms server ls` - To list all downloaded models.
+- `lms ls` - To list all downloaded models.
-- `lms server ps` - To list all loaded models available for inferencing.
+- `lms ps` - To list all loaded models available for inferencing.

 Please note that most commands, except those controlling the server, internally use [lmstudio.js](https://github.com/lmstudio-ai/lmstudio.js).
 Therefore, ensure the server is running before utilizing these commands.
 You can start the server using `lms server start`.